Virtuosek/History/README.md

 This document is a personal project for educational purposes.
 Feel free to contribute, suggest or modify anything if need be.

-To view the document, open the history.pdf file.
+To view the document, open the history-compressed.pdf file.